Norense Odiase: Motor City Cruise (2021)

 In October, 2021, he was added to the Motor City Cruise.
 However, he was waived on November 8.

 Greensboro Swarm (2021–2023)

 On December 30, 2021, Odiase was acquired by the Greensboro Swarm of the NBA G League.
 On February 25, 2023, Odiase was waived by the Greensboro Swarm.

-Texas Legends (2023–present)
+Texas Legends (2023)

 On February 27, 2023, Odiase was acquired by the Texas Legends.

 Personal life

 Odiase is the son of Nigerian parents, Nick and Osa Odiase.
 His father is a pharmacist and his mother is a nurse.
 He has a fraternal twin brother named Nick, as well as older twin sisters.
 When he was a senior at Texas Tech, two of his cousins died in an automobile accident.